robamu/rust-training/training-slides/src/good-design-practices.md

 ## Two types of Rust crates

-* binary - a program you can run directly
+* binary - a program you can run directly. another word for application
 * library - a collection of useful code that you can re-use in a binary

 ## Binary crate